small-yellow-duck/encdec/README.md

 One advantage of the encoder-decoder network is that it need not work only with continuous data.
 Because the `E(X') - E(X)` term explicitly detaches a generated item from the graph, continuous-valued predictions for discrete points can also be "repaired" to the closest discrete point.

+The encoder-decoder-encoder is described more thoroughly in the <a href="https://github.com/small-yellow-duck/titanic-ede/blob/master/unsupervised%20deep%20learning%20with%20enc-dec-enc%20-%202019-07-22.pptx">slides</a> in <a href="https://github.com/small-yellow-duck/titanic-ede">this</a> repo.